 Independent certification of raw materials provides manufacturers with confidence about their environmental and social integrity.
 The international standards developed by the Forest Stewardship Council (FSC) provide a globally accepted route to forest product certification.
 It is a continuous challenge to make sure forestry certification processes remain efficient, effective and transparent.

-The overall purpose of the study is to prove the viability and sustainability of an integrated software package and associated services aimed at delivering an independent source of data to support an improved and more cost effective forest certification.
+The overall objective of the project is to prove the viability and sustainability of an integrated software package and associated services aimed at delivering an independent source of data to support an improved and more cost effective forest certification.
 This will be based on the integration of Earth Observation (EO) and navigation technologies (GNSS) for in-situ sampling within an open source Geographic Information System (GIS) environment.
 The viability of TransparentForests will be assessed from technical, operational and financial perspectives.

 FSC forest management certification now certifies over 150 million hectares of temperate, tropical and boreal forests by on-site evaluation the standard of forest management.
 The recent rapid expansion in area certified has led to concerns about quality.
 For large scale and complex forests, current certification methodologies provide no spatial information on the range of forests set within the broader context of land use planning, especially where the landscape concerned is highly heterogeneous.
 This is a particular problem in mega forest operations which often cover millions of hectares, where physical access to the more remote and inaccessible operational areas for inspections teams is limited by the level of audit fee.
 In addition, the availability of temporally and spatially accurate data and records vary from audit to audit.
 Furthermore, audit teams rely almost exclusively on data and information provided by the forest management and auditors have little opportunity to access data independently.

 FSC needs to mitigate the risks associated to conventional certification and has set-out to further raise its standards, increasing transparency, stakeholder confidence and, consequently, brand value.
 FSC will adopt technological solutions where applicable and cost-beneficial.

 To provide an independent source of temporally and spatially accurate data (e.g. land use and land use changes across the audit period) to support better certification based on both Medium and High Resolution Remote Sensing data sourced from both optical and critically, radar as many forests are located in areas with a high incidence of cloud cover.